Towards Robust Real-World Multivariate Time Series Forecasting: A Unified Framework for Dependency, Asynchrony, and Missingness: Experiments

-\paragraph{Setup and Implementation Details} Most baseline models assume regularly sampled and fully observed inputs.
-To meet this assumption, we use linear interpolation or forward filling to recover values unobserved due to differences in channel-specific sampling periods.
-However, to simulate test-time block-wise missingness, we randomly select contiguous regions in the input to be masked and apply zero-filling instead of other interpolation methods.
-This decouples the impact of missingness from asynchronous sampling and creates a conservative evaluation setting that amplifies differences between models with and without explicit missing-aware mechanisms.
+Baseline models for regular time series assume uniformly sampled and fully observed inputs.
+To satisfy this requirement, we employ linear interpolation to recover values unobserved at timestamps not covered by channel-specific sampling periods.
+To isolate architectural effects from interpolation, we further implement interpolation-free variants, including a version of TimeXer~\citep{wang2024timexer} modified to handle temporally non-aligned cross-channel inputs.
+Implementation details are provided in Appendix~\ref{c4:modified}.
+In contrast, irregular or missing-aware baselines do not require interpolation, as they operate solely on observed values.
+To simulate block-wise missingness at test time, we randomly mask contiguous input regions.
+For fairness, regular baselines without explicit missing-value handling are also provided with linearly interpolated values for these masked regions, consistent with their training procedure.
 For each dataset, input and prediction lengths are selected to reflect the channel-wise temporal resolution.
-To accommodate heterogeneous sampling periods across channels, we define these lengths based on a fixed time duration rather than a fixed number of steps.
+Details for each dataset are in Appendix~\ref{length}.
+Despite heterogeneous sampling periods across channels, it is practical to define input and prediction windows by a fixed time duration instead of requiring the same counts of sample points across channels.
 The actual number of input and output points per channel is determined by its sampling period, with shorter periods yielding more points over the same window.
-Detailed settings are provided in Appendix~\ref{a2:implementation}.